 Full details are in the recipe card below, but here are the basics:

-- Cook onion and garlic in a skillet on the stovetop
+- Cook onion and garlic in an oven-safe skillet on the stovetop

 - Add carrots, season with salt and pepper.
 To carrots, add broth and cook until broth is mostly absorbed.